flancian/garden/agora-protocol.md

 # Agora Protocol

-- The [[Agora]] you're likely reading this on is just one possible implementation of this protocol.
+- The [[Agora]] you're likely reading this on is just one possible implementation of a platform built on a protocol.
 It has three parts:
   - A [[convention]].
   - A [[distributed knowledge graph]].
   - [[Agora Server]], a reference implementation.